 Review the methodology overview of the best value rankings to find information and factors that determine the best value Agricultural Economics & Business colleges in the Great Plains region.

 Every student who is interested in Agricultural Economics & Business needs to check out Iowa State University.
 After getting their bachelor's degree, agricultural business students generally earn around $40,312 at the beginning of their careers.
-This school is one of the largest schools in Iowa.
+Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 Any student who is interested in Agricultural Economics & Business needs to look into Dordt College.
 Students who love a more relaxed life will treasure the school's setting in the smallish town of Sioux Center, Iowa.

 It's difficult to beat Kansas State University if you want to pursue Agricultural Economics & Business as a major.
-Students who graduate from this program report average early career earnings of agricultural business and mid-career earnings of $77,887.
+Graduates from the agricultural economics & business major at Kansas State University get 6.5% above the the standard college grad in this field.
 Prefer a sizable student body?
 This school has over 20,000 students on campus.

 Any student who is interested in Agricultural Economics & Business has to take a look at South Dakota State University.
 Brookings, South Dakota promises a stylish small-town setting for college students to grow in.